 Nine Cares provides a valuable service to needy individuals and organisations, drawing attention to some of Australia’s most critical social issues.
-Nine’s network of media assets and our role as a content creator enables us to use our reach to connect communities.
-It’s about the media making a difference.
+Nine’s network of media assets and its role as a content creator enables the use of reach to connect communities.

-In financial year 2017, Nine Cares managed and provided almost $33 million worth of airtime for Community Service Announcements (CSAs) for community or not-for-profit organisations, in support of causes including the White Ribbon Foundation, St Vincent de Paul Society, Children’s Tumour Foundation, Surf Life Saving Australia, Dry July, and the Mark Hughes Foundation.
-Nine Cares is committed to continuing to provide community groups with the ability to connect with the general public and maximise the reach of their messages.
+In FY17, Nine Cares managed and provided almost $33 million of airtime for Community Service Announcements (CSAs) for community or not-for-profit organisations in support of causes including the White Ribbon Foundation, St Vincent de Paul, the Children’s Tumour Foundation, Surf Life Saving Australia, Dry July and the Mark Hughes Foundation.
+Nine Cares is committed to continue to provide community groups with the ability to connect with the general public and maximise the reach of their messages.

-During FY17, Channel Nine was instrumental in raising almost $20 million for children’s hospitals through telethons in Sydney and Brisbane, and the Easter Appeal in Adelaide.
-These events, which raise money for essential equipment, services and research, are among the hospitals’ key fundraising initiatives each year.
-They are televised on Channel Nine in their local markets, with many of the group’s key talent manning the phone lines and encouraging the public’s generosity.
+During FY17, Channel Nine was instrumental in raising almost $20 million for the local children’s hospitals through telethons in Sydney, Brisbane and the Easter Appeal in Adelaide.
+This money is used to provide essential equipment, services and research and is one of the hospitals’ key fundraising initiatives for the year.
+These events are televised on Channel Nine in their local markets, with many of the group’s key talent manning the phone lines and encouraging the public’s generosity.

-The NRL Footy Show’s Big Change for Little Champions telethon raised a further $512,000 for the Starlight Foundation in FY17, while the AFL Footy Show’s My Room Telethon raised $1 million for the My Room Charity.
+The NRL Footy Show’s Big Change to Little Champions telethon raised a further $512,000 for the Starlight Foundation in FY17.
+The AFL Footy Show My Room Telethon raised $1 million for the children’s cancer charity, My Room Charity.

 A Current Affair serves a significant community interest by publicising newsworthy human interest stories.
-Genuinely needy people are provided with a forum to tell their stories, often with incredible outcomes.
-Donations of money, care or essential devices are not uncommon as the nightly audiences of one million-plus are inspired.
-A Current Affair also promotes the national ACA Christmas hamper giveaway where tens of thousands of dollars worth of food is donated, packed and distributed to hundreds of needy families.
+Genuinely needy people are provided a forum to tell their stories, often with incredible outcomes.
+Donations of money, care or essential devices are not uncommon as the nightly 1m-plus audiences are inspired.
+A Current Affair also promotes the national ACA Christmas hamper giveaway where tens of thousands of dollars worth of food are donated, packed and distributed to hundreds of needy families.

-In an exciting and somewhat personal initiative during 2017, Nine was instrumental in uniting the NRL, Fox League , Macquarie Radio and the Mark Hughes Foundation to promote Beanie for Brain Cancer.
-The Mark Hughes Foundation raised more than $2 million throughout this campaign, helping to fund research into a cancer which kills more people under 40 in Australia than any other cancer, yet receives less than five per cent of cancer research funding from government.
+In an exciting and somewhat personal initiative during 2017, Nine was instrumental in uniting the NRL, Fox League , Macquarie Radio and the Mark Hughes Foundation and promote Beanies For Brain Cancer.
+The Mark Hughes Foundation raised more than $2.2 million throughout this campaign, helping to fund research into a cancer which kills more people under 40 in Australia than any other cancer and yet receives less than 5% of government cancer research funding.

-The reach of free-to-air TV in terms of both depth and breadth makes it a unique broadcast microphone for many worthy causes, and the commitment of Nine Cares to its contribution remains unwavering.
+Free To Air TV's reach in terms of both depth and breadth makes it a unique broadcast microphone for many worthy causes, and Nine Cares’ commitment to continuing its contribution remains unwavering.